parthpanchal123/antariksh/CONTRIBUTING.md

 ```
 9. Click on the `Create pull request and compare` button on your github page.
 10. Explain the changes you made and create a pull request.
-11. Wait for the pull request to get reviwed.
+11. Wait for the pull request to get reviewed.

 ### Happy contributing!